Who can use SEED?

 - SEED provides a medium for publishing and giving visibility to new environmental data.

 - SEED is committed to iterative user centred design.
 This means that enhancements and new features are developed directly with and for users.

 SEED is a community resource and needs your feedback to help it grow.
 Let us know about any additional types of data you would you like to see, new features and functionality and queries about the quality and usefulness of individual datasets.
 This feedback will assist us in prioritising new data sources and future development.

-Your feedback and suggestions for SEED are welcome and can be contributed via the Contact Us page.
+Your feedback and suggestions for SEED are welcome and can be contributed via the Enquiries and Feedback page.

-For more information about the data in SEED, see the SEED FAQs.
+For more information about the data in SEED, see the SEED Dataset FAQs.

 Our community consistently is involved in designing, testing and building new features on SEED.
 We would like to thank those that have been and will be involved in this rewarding and critical process that aids the iterative improvement of SEED.